- Edgy style inside and out

-The EPA rated the 2018 version of the CTS four-cylinder at 22 mpg city, 30 highway, and 25 combined, and those numbers drop to 21/29/24 mpg with all-wheel drive equipped.
+The agency pegs the CTS four-cylinder at 22 mpg city, 30 highway, and 25 combined, and those numbers drop to 21/29/24 mpg with all-wheel drive equipped.

 Despite fuel-saving features like active grille shutters and stop/start, the CTS figures are just barely in the same league as the Audi A6 and Volvo S90, even though the Cadillac is lighter than both.
 Also, there’s no plug-in hybrid tech available, but the larger, more expensive CT6 sedan does feature the option.